sandimf/qrcode-api/README.md

 # QR Code Generator API

-API untuk membuat QR code dengan styling kustom yang mencakup logo klinik dan desain yang telah disesuaikan.
+An API for generating styled QR codes that include logo and custom design.

 ## Features

-- ✅ Generate QR code dengan styling kustom
+* Generate QR codes with custom styling
-- ✅ Logo klinik terintegrasi
-- ✅ Otomatis menyimpan gambar ke folder `public/images/`
-- ✅ Mengembalikan JSON dengan path gambar
+* Automatically save images to the `public/images/` folder
+* Return JSON with the image path
-- ✅ Support POST dan GET request
+* Support for both POST and GET requests
-- ✅ Validasi URL otomatis
+* Automatic URL validation

 ## Installation